ammaradil/sqlparse/README.rst

     python setup.py install

-to install python-sqlparse on your system.
+to install python-bplsqlparse on your system.

-python-sqlparse is compatible with Python 2.7 and Python 3 (>= 3.3).
+python-bplsqlparse is compatible with Python 2.7 and Python 3 (>= 3.3).

 Run Tests